rmauritsson/re-former/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Re-Former

+In this project we build forms, both using nearly-pure HTML and then graduating to using the helper methods that Rails provides, integrating a signup form and providing help if the user enters incorrect information.

+## Tecnologies

-* Ruby version
+* Ruby

-* System dependencies

-* Configuration
+* Ruby on Rails

-* Database creation

-* Database initialization
+## Steps to install the app

+* Clone the GitHub project
+* Open the project folder
+* Run bundle install and then bundle update
+* Run the rails db:migrate
+* Run the rails server
-* How to run the test suite
+* Start testing the forms

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+## Authors - click on the link below to see the authors' github

+* <a href="https://github.com/rmauritsson"> Github: Leonard Rwai Kanyesigye</a>
+* <a href="https://github.com/SofiBretz">Github: Sofia Barrantes</a>